Islamic views on evolution: 19th and 20th centuries

 The late Ottoman intellectual Ismail Fennî, while personally rejecting Darwinism, insisted that it should be taught in schools as even false theories contributed to the improvement of science.
 He held that interpretations of the Quran might require amendment should Darwinism eventually be shown to be true.

 In Kemalist Turkey, important scholars strove to accommodate the theory of evolution in Islamic scripture during the first decades of the Turkish Republic; their approach to the theory defended Islamic belief in the face of scientific theories of their times.
 The Saudi Arabian government, on the other hand, began funding and promoting denial of evolution in the 1970s in accordance to its Salafi-Wahhabi interpretation of Islam.
 This stance garnered criticism from the governments and academics of mainline Muslim countries such as Turkey, Pakistan, Lebanon, and Iran, where evolution was initially taught and promoted.

+Modernist authors such as al-Afghānī, Muhammad 'Abduh, Hussein al-Jisr and Isma’il Mazhar embraced the notion of evolution, but without accepting its secular dimension.
+They viewed evolution as a divinely-guided process.
+The first to formulate the outline of a more positive Islamic theory of evolution was the British-Indian modernist thinker Muhammad Iqbal in his Reconstruction of Religious Thought in Islam, published in 1930.
+With the politicization of Islam in the 1930s, the debate about Islam and science in general and about evolution in particular died down, and Muslim modernism became focused on the reformulation of Islamic doctrine in light of modern sociopolitical thought, in particular socialism, democracy and the legal status of women and non-Muslims.
+In the 1960s, however, the Sudanese modernist thinker Mahmud Muhammad Taha formulated what can be considered the first full-blown Islamic theory of evolution.
+Taha uniquely based his Islamic evolutionism on the intellectual heritage of premodern Sufi thought, as formulated by authors such as al-Ghazāli and especially Ibn al-‘Arabi.
+His theory basically consists in extending the premodern Sufi concept of individual spiritual progress to the cosmos as a whole, consistent with the Sufi teaching of a correspondence between the human soul and the universe.